-- Put your baby on his stomach or hold his legs up near his ears while he's on his back.
+- Put your baby on their stomach or hold their legs up near their ears while they're on their back.

-- Stabilize him so he doesn't wiggle too much -- with a hand on his back (if he's on his stomach) or holding his feet firmly (if he's on his back).
+- Stabilize them so they don't wiggle too much -- with a hand on their back (if they are on their stomach) or holding their feet firmly (if they're on their back).

-- Insert the thermometer slowly into his anus about 1/2 inch -- just so that the metal bulb is inside.
+- Insert the thermometer slowly into their anus about 1/2 inch -- just so that the metal bulb is inside.

 - Gently hold the thermometer steady between your index and forefinger.

 - Wait until it beeps and then pull the thermometer out.

 Any temperature of 100.4 Fahrenheit and higher in a young baby is considered a fever and a reason to call your doctor immediately.
 You can always call your doctor for a sick baby, even if the baby doesn't have a fever.